Gallery: 2022 Tony the Tiger Sun Bowl - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — An El Paso man was arrested and accused of stabbing his aunt and girlfriend to death on Christmas weekend.
 Officers arrested 33-year-old Gabriel Ramirez.
 On Dec.
 25, 2022 police were called to the 3700 block of Truman Avenue in northeast El Paso to investigate...

-EL PASO, Texas (KFOX14) — El Paso Fire crews responded to a fire at the Marmolejo apartment complex on N. Carolina Drive just after midnight on Monday.
+EL PASO, Texas (CBS4) — El Paso Fire crews responded to a fire at the Marmolejo apartment complex on N. Carolina Drive just after midnight on Monday.\.
 The fire was originally categorized as a condition 2 fire but later upgraded to a condition 3 before crews knocked down the fire around 1 a.m.

 Man dies after getting hit by vehicle in west El Paso on New Year's Eve